Search by Keyword

 The first task was to create quick stereo mixes of all the tracks to be assembled, George Martin and engineers Geoff Emerick, Phil McDonald and John Kurlander creating this mix for “Sun King / Mean Mr. Mustard” in one attempt.
 Then came the strategic editing, crossfading and tape compiling to assembly the medley.
 Interestingly, at this stage, Paul's brief acoustic piece “Her Majesty” was to be inserted directly after “Mean Mr. Mustard” in the running order.

-Upon listening to this trial run of the edited medley, everything sounded fine except for one song.
+Upon listening to this trial run of the edited medley, as included in various "Abbey Road" 50th Anniversary editions, everything sounded fine except for one song.
 Engineer John Kurlander, in the book “The Beatles Recording Sessions,” explains: “We did all the remixes and crossfades to overlap the songs, Paul was there, and we heard it together for the first time.
 He said, 'I don't like 'Her Majesty,' throw it away,' so I cut it out – but I accidentally left in the last note.
 He said, 'It's only a rough mix, it doesn't matter,' in other words, don't bother about making a clean edit because it's only a rough mix.
 I said to Paul, 'What shall I do with it?'
 Throw it away,' he replied.”

 With the song “Her Majesty” now removed from the running order, “Mean Mr. Mustard” needed to be followed immediately by “Polythene Pam” to keep the medley going.
 Therefore, when John Kurlander physically cut the tape in two places to remove the section that contained “Her Majesty,” he needed to somehow make a smooth transition between “Mean Mr. Mustard” and “Polythene Pam.”
 Regarding John Kurlander's editing job, Geoff Emerick explains: “John's editing skills weren't quite up to snuff at that point, and he accidentally cut it one beat too early, on the last crashing note of 'Mustard.'
 He was about to correct the problem when a tired Paul said, 'Never mind, it's only a rough mix.”

 As detailed in the review for the track “Her Majesty,” the “last crashing note” of “Mean Mr. Mustard” can be heard as the first “crashing note” of “Her Majesty” on the released album.
 Upon inspection, and in John Kurlander's defense, removing that last note made for a much smoother transition between the two songs than if it would have been left in.
-At any rate, for those who would like to hear how “Mean Mr. Mustard” sounded with its original full ending and final “crashing note,” it is included in the interactive game “Rock Band” in this state from the original master tape.
+At any rate, for those who would like to hear how “Mean Mr. Mustard” sounded with its original full ending and final “crashing note,” it is included in various "Abbey Road" 50th Anniversary releases as well as in the interactive game “Rock Band.”

 With the rough edit of the “Abbey Road” medley complete, the session ended at 2:30 am the following morning.
 Further work needed to be done to certain elements of the medley, however, including how the track “You Never Give Me Your Money” would transition into “Sun King.”
 This would involve further attention to “Mean Mr. Mustard” as well since this track and “Sun King” were recorded together.